Saniya Naz

 Saniya Naz (ثانیہ ناز; born 19 April 1988) is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life and education

 Naz was born on 19 April 1988 in Karachi.

 Naz received her early education from Mir Ayub Khan Secondary School and her intermediate level education from Karachi College.

 Political career

-Naz was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-109 Karachi-XXI in 2013 Pakistani general election.
+Naz was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-109 Karachi-XXI in the 2013 Pakistani general election.